AdConDev/my-learning-notes/RED2000/NOTES.md

 - I have been working in Character and Position commands, just declaring base commands and interfaces for now.
 I advanced heavy on them but some refactoring is still needed.
 - I have refactored some methods and tests of Printing commands.
 - I reviewed topics like Backpressure and Exponential Backoff and created simple examples.
+- I will take a look at database internals and how they can be optimized for our use case.
+Probably I will implement a DBMS from scratch.